salah-alstre/Image-Search-Engine/README.md

 ## How to Use

 1.Clone or download the project.

 2.Open index.html in your web browser.

-3.Enter a keyword in the search box and click the search button.
+3.Enter a keyword in the search box and click the search button

 4.Images related to the entered keyword will be displayed.